Knowing When to Ask: Resolving Uncertainty in Human-Robot Joint Planning via Explicit Dialogue and Implicit Intent Cues: Experimental Results

 \subsubsection{Experimental Setup and Scene Composition}

 As shown in Fig.~\ref{fig:experimental_setup}, experiments were conducted in a $12\,\text{m} \times 6\,\text{m}$ motion-captured indoor space configured for two distinct evaluation scenarios.
 For the human-robot joint planning scenario, the scene included five entities: a human mannequin (injured person), a black box, and a blue box acting as potential task targets, alongside a yellow box and a vertical net serving as static obstacles.
-Conversely, for the human intent aware planning scenario, the environment featured two independent tasks (the black and blue boxes) and one cooperative task (the injured person) shared between the autonomous UAV and a human-teleoperated UGV.
-Both high-level planning modules operated at a frequency of 100 Hz to ensure real-time coordination.
+For the intent-aware planning scenario, the environment featured two independent tasks (the black and blue boxes) and one cooperative task (the injured person) shared between the autonomous UAV and a human-teleoperated UGV.
+Both high-level planning modules operated at 100 Hz to ensure real-time coordination.

 To construct the semantic map, RGB-D images were acquired using an ORBBEC Gemini 336L camera, while a Vicon motion-capture system provided ground-truth camera poses at 200 Hz.
 This setup enabled the real-time fusion of observations into a consistent global 3D frame.
 The resulting refined 2D bounding box coordinates and their corresponding Grounding DINO confidence scores for the objects are summarized in Table~\ref{tab:object-detection}.